Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Introduction

-In this paper, we are mainly concerned with the mass-critical case $p=1+4/n$.
+In this paper, we are mainly concerned with the focusing mass-critical case $p=1+4/n$.
 Inspired by the work in \cite{Wein83} and \cite{Zh00}, we address this so-called ``minimal mass blowup'' problem for \eqref{e:nls-H-rot}.
 To our knowledge, previous techniques and ideas do not directly apply to solving this threshold problem.
 One delicate issue is that the threshold profile for \eqref{e:nls-H-rot} turns out {\em not} to be the minimizer for the associated energy!
-This is one essential reason that makes the problem much more challenging.
+This is one essential reason that makes the problem more challenging.
 Technically, in the presence of $V$ and $L_\Om$, some of the key symmetries for the standard NLS (including scaling and translation invariance) are broken, whose geometry of the trajectories of motion of particles has the effect on relevant physical phenomenon of wave collapse as well as stability of solitons.
+We wish to note that all the results in this paper have extensions to the case where $\lam$ is a variable in $x$ and $L_\Omega$ is substituted with $L_A:=iA\cdot \nabla$ where $A=Mx$, $M$ being a skew-symmetric matrix, see \cite{BHZ19a}.
+In physics setting, such $A$ satisfies the Poincar\'{e} gauge ($x\cdot A=0$) and the Coulomb gauge ($\dive(A)=0$) conditions.
+For expository reason, we first present our theorems (Theorems \ref{t:gwp-blowup-Om} and \ref{t:stabi-masscr3}) concerning the threshold for blowup and stability in the simpler case where $\lam>0$ is a constant and $A$ is given as in (\ref{A:Om-x}).
+Then it might elucidate the treatment along with the proofs of the analogous results in Theorems \ref{sharpQ:inhom} and \ref{t:orb-stab-Zc} for the inhomogeneous case.